Ipswich City Bulls: History

-Their greatest ever player, Norbert Duga "The Angry Hungarian", is currently the club's first team coach.
+"The Angry Hungarian", became the club's first team coach.
 He retired as a player after a very decorated career that included lifting the Brisbane Division 2 Premiership and Grand Final trophies in 2009.

+In 2012, the Ipswich City Bulls received a $3,000 grant to replace equipment lost in the Queensland floods from Hyundai Motor Company Australia.

+In 2023 it was announced that Ipswich City and Western Pride would merge ahead of the 2024 season, with the new club being called Ipswich FC.